 No one has any authority to communicate with you except the officer who has you in charge.
 After you have retired, you may communicate with this Court in writing through this officer.
-Any communication relative to the cause must be written and prepared by the Presiding Juror and shall be submitted to the court through this officer.
+Any communication relative to the cause must be written, prepared and signed by the Foreman and shall be submitted to the court through this officer.
 Do not attempt to talk to the officer who has you in charge, or the attorneys, or the Court, or anyone else concerning any questions you may have.